Discover a new way to teach ethics and philosophy

 Why is philosophy important?

-The integration of philosophy into the classroom not only enhances the curriculum’s effectiveness but also offers substantial social benefits for students.
-Research shows that engaging in philosophical inquiry empirically improves reading, writing, math, science, and problem-solving skills.
-[1] Students also exhibit reduced dependency and anxiety, improved confidence, and increased participation in classroom discussion.
-[2]
+Research shows that engaging in philosophical inquiry measurably improves reading, writing, math, science, and problem-solving skills (Millett & Tapper, 2011).
+Students also exhibit reduced dependency and anxiety, improved confidence, and increased participation in classroom discussion (Trickey & Topping, 2007).

 Who is this for?